What Do Instructional Designers Do?

 Let’s say your company has a very experienced Finance Director.
 Let’s call her Susan.

 With 25+ years of experience, Susan is certainly what we refer to as a Subject Matter Expert (or SME) within the field of Finance.

 Susan knows an extraordinary amount of information about Finance.
 And she wants her team to also know this same information.
-But Susan doesn’t have the time or background to build her own training course
+But Susan doesn’t have the time or background to build her own training course on Finance.

 Even if she did, Susan may not be the best at teaching the information.
 Often we find that the individuals most knowledgeable on a subject aren’t always the best teachers.
 Susan is so far down the expert path of Finance that these skills and information come to her instantly.
 And in a learning environment, that can be very frustrating for Susan if her team doesn’t understand the information right away.